-The fourth Asia Pacific conference On AIDS and Co-infections will be held from 27 to 29 June at Hong Kong Convention and Exhibition Centre.
+The fourth Asia Pacific Conference on AIDS and Co-infections (APACC) was held from 27 to 29 June at Hong Kong Convention and Exhibition Centre.
 The conference aims to promote dissemination and successful translation of new knowledge regarding HIV and co-infections while facilitating a neutral, scientific knowledge exchange.
 We are honored to be one of their supporting organizations for the fourth consecutive year.
 Our Chief Executive Officer, Ms. Alice Chan, is pleased to receive a certificate of appreciation from Dr. Patrick Chung-Ki Li, co-chairs of APACC 2019 for our continued contribution.
 In addition, we have set up a booth at the venue to introduce our services and activities.
 Our professional team also attended the latest researches on HIV/AIDS presented by scholars at the conference.

 The Society for AIDS Care was sponsored by M·A·C Cosmetics’ charitable campaign VIVA GLAM to launch the “Care and Support; Walk Together” Fabric Art Creation Exhibition from 8 June to 9 Jun at Domain Mall, Yau Tong.
 The exhibition exhibited fabric artworks handmade by people living with HIV/ AIDS (PLHIV), by using simple sewing, patchwork and cross-stitch techniques.
 The artwork enabled them to bring their creativity in full and helped to build up their self- confidence during the process.
 Also, a supportive peer network was developed through collective creations.
 The exhibition attracted many people to view our exhibits and learn more about our services.
 We hope that the public will be able to join together with PLHIV by appreciating their talents and understand their feelings.
 We hope to join hands with the public to achieve zero discrimination towards PLHIV.